skip to content

 Continuing

-To continue to read for the PhD following the MPhil in History of Art & Architecture students must achieve an overall total score of at least 70%.
-Continuation is also subject to the approval of the proposed research proposal, and the availability and willingness of an appropriate supervisor.
+To continue to read for the PhD following the MPhil in History of Art & Architecture, students must achieve an overall total score of at least 70%.
+Continuation is also subject to the approval of the proposed research proposal and the availability and willingness of an appropriate Supervisor.
+There is no automatic continuation from MPhil to PhD study: candidates are required to apply to the PhD programme formally.

 Open Days